udemsar/PPV/README.md

 segments, given in the file Three4Dsegments.csv.

-The repository also contains results from these two examples (all remaining .csv files) as well as a Voxler file PPV_Test_Segments.voxb, which visualises the results using the 3D volumetric visualisation environment Voxler (Golden Software).
+The repository also contains results from these two examples (all remaining .csv files) as well as a Voxler file PPV_Test_Segments.voxb (zipped), which visualises the results using the 3D volumetric visualisation environment Voxler (Golden Software).

 A faster implementation of the code is integrated into the wildlifeTG R package, available at: